aws-samples/lambda-refarch-mobilebackend/README.md

 Step 1 – Create an AWS CloudFormation stack with Template One and copy the Amazon S3 bucket name and CloudFront URL from the AWS CloudFormation output.

 Step 2 – Create a CloudSearch domain using the [AWS console](https://console.aws.amazon.com/cloudsearch/home?region=us-east-1).
-Create a manual index containing attributes for headline, s3_url, user_id similar to the diagram below:
+Create a manual index containing attributes for headline and note_text similar to the diagram below:

 ![Alt text](assets/cloudsearch-attributes.png?raw=true “CloudSearch Attributes”)